Libyan Arab Airlines Flight 114: Aftermath

-The co-pilot, who survived, later said that the flight crew knew the Israeli jets wanted them to land but relations between Israel and Libya made them decide against following instructions.
-The Libyan government, however, said the attack occurred without warning.
-The Israeli Air Force perceived LN 114 as a security threat.
+Israeli Air Force (IAF) General Mordechai Hod claimed that the co-pilot, who survived the crash, admitted that he understood Israeli signals and chose to "run for it."
+Hod's claim was met with skepticism by many in the international community, as it was incongruous with both transcripts of tapes recovered from the aircraft and reports that the co-pilot, in critical condition at the time, was still "incoherent."
+Those doubts were accentuated by the fact that "nobody could believe that a civil aircraft with 113 people on board would ignore orders to land when surrounded by jet fighters" and a number of discrepancies in early Israeli accounts of the incident.
+The IAF maintained that it saw Flight 114 as a security threat.
 The Israelis feared that the plane could have been undertaking an aerial spy mission over the Israeli air base at Bir Gifgafa, or that it was on a suicide mission, aiming to plunge into an Israeli city or the Negev Nuclear Research Center.

-The Israeli government said LN 114 was shot down with the authorisation of David Elazar, the Israeli chief of staff.
+The Israeli government said Flight 114 was shot down with the authorisation of David Elazar, the IDF chief of staff.
 Israel's argument was that the heightened security situation and the erratic behaviour of the jet's crew made the attack prudent.
 Many nations, including the Soviet Union, condemned the attack.
 The United Nations did not take action against Israel.
 The 30 member-nations of the International Civil Aviation Organization voted to censure Israel for the attack.
 The United States did not accept the reasoning given by Israel, and condemned the incident.
 Israel's Defense Minister, Moshe Dayan, called it an "error of judgment", and Israel paid compensation to the victims' families.

 Libyan leader Muammar Gaddafi was enraged by the incident and told Egyptian President Anwar Sadat that he intended to order an attack against Haifa.
 Sadat restrained him, hinting of war plans for what was to become the Yom Kippur War and warning that such an attack by Libya would likely result in an Israeli reprisal against Libyan airfields that would only damage the ability of Arab nations to launch a combined strike.
 When the bodies of the victims arrived in Libya, riots erupted in Tripoli and Benghazi.
 Public outrage was also directed at Egypt over the failure of the Egyptian Air Force to protect the airliner, and Salah Busir's son printed leaflets blaming his father's death on Egyptian cowardice.
 Two days after the incident, rioters attacked the Egyptian consulate in Benghazi.